ErlendMariusOmmundsen/Messaging-App/readme.md

 # Group gr1922 repository

-Welcome to IT1901 Fall 2019 course
+This link takes you to some mockups of the app: [](https://gitlab.stud.idi.ntnu.no/it1901/gr1922/gr1922/tree/master/project/Illustrations)

-Lukas - test
+Lukas
 Brage
 Aleksander
-Erlend :)
+Erlend

-Good luck!